sul-cidr/mime-dh2025-slides/slides.md

 <video id="platform-demo-video" controls muted src="assets/mime-hai-seminar-demo-video.mp4"></video>

 :::

+# NOTE: Probably the demo should be shorter, and focus on the aspects related to pose comparison
+# and bulk analysis for stylometry.
+Maybe spend more time showing the mk2 interface?

 * Performances
   * On the initial screen we can see  the table of recordings that have been ingested into the platform